-Itch and inflammation come into play during flare-ups (mini-emergencies when eczema quickly becomes worse), but dryness of the skin is the primary concern on a day to day basis.
+Itch and inflammation come into play during flare-ups (mini-emergencies when eczema quickly becomes worse), but the dryness of the skin is the primary concern on a day-to-day basis.
 When the skin loses moisture, the problems of itch, inflammation, and flare-ups become much more likely.

 - Be prepared.
-Make sure you have treatment (usually corticosteroids) ready.
-They can be at the house, but if you are travelling for a few days, bring it with you.
+Make sure you have treatment ready.
+If you are traveling for a few days, bring it with you.
 A few days is plenty of time for the skin to become damaged from itching and scratching.

 - Treat it as soon as possible with medication.
 Reducing inflammation and itch as fast as possible is important.